-In the same way it is like energy.
-Some people want to focus in the Meditation on the chakras, or on the bodies, or on the meridians and the energy moving around inside of us.
-They want to have these experiences of energy moving and auras and all of that.
+In the same way, energetic sensations are simply sensations.
+They are fundamentally illusory.
+They do not provide access to reality or comprehension.
+Sensations are not reliable.
+Definitely, they provide nothing reliable in relation with consciousness or meditation.
+Some people want to meditate on chakras, or on the meridians and the energy moving around inside of us.
+They want to have experiences of energy moving or auras.
 It is a waste of time!
-It is just energy, so what!
-It does not mean anything and does not change anything.
 It is just energy.
-Your body is filled with energy and we need it, but energy undirected and unmanaged is just that: undirected energy.
+Experiences of energy do not mean anything and do not change anything.
+In the same way that it means nothing to feel your lungs filled with air, it also means nothing to feel a chakra.
+Energy is just energy.
+The body is filled with energy, and we need it, but energy undirected and unmanaged is just that: undirected energy.
 Do not be fascinated by that!
 Do not let that become an obstacle!

 The same occurs with emotion and thought; we need them, they are useful, but we are hypnotized by them.
 They are very limited in their abilities.
 Neither emotion nor thought sees the truth.
 We do not realize that.

 All of us struggle with all of these obstacles, each in our own way.
 That is why we teach meditation in the very specific way that we do, in order to access real knowledge: comprehension.

 To reach comprehension, all of these conditions have to be suspended, especially during your meditation practice.
 We need to free the consciousness of the conditions of the physical body, energy, emotion, and thought.
 This cannot be done solely by trying in the moments we are meditating.
 To succeed, one has to be doing this all day long, and ultimately, all night, too.

 If you can suspend those conditions and be concentrated at all times in all activities, then you reach comprehension more rapidly.